nimbly/Proof/README.md

 ### Custom signers

-If you would like to implement your own custom signing solution, a `Nimbly\Proof\SignerInterface` is provided and can be passed into the `Proof` constructor.
+If you would like to implement your own custom signing solution, a `Nimbly\Proof\SignerInterface` is provided.
+Simply implement this interface with your own solution and pass into the `Proof` constructor.

 ## PSR-15 Middleware